electronicvisions/brainscales2-demos/fp_singleNeuron.rst

 Recording the f-I curve of a silicon neuron
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Next, we want to study the behavior of neurons with a current source.
-For this, we introduce a new parameters for our neuron model.
+For this, we introduce a new parameter for our neuron model.
 This will allow to enable/disable a constant current source and observe the impact.

 - Add `constant_current_enable` (True/False) and `constant_current_i_offset` (range=0-1022) as parameters into your experiment